jacance/slam-dunk-analytics/README.md

 - Classification was ultimately chosen over regression due to the large variance in our data (each pick in the draft getting a number 1-60, an undrafted player getting a 0).

-- Decision Tree was the most accurate model used (average accuracy of 0.973 for 2017-19).
+- Decision Tree was the most accurate model used (average accuracy of 0.973 for 2017-19), and the one we ultimately used to create our predicted drafts + 2021 NBA Mock Draft.

+- Random Forest (accuracy of 0.976 as a whole, but no predicted drafted players)
+- Neural Net (accuracy of 0.977 as a whole, but less than 60 predicted drafted players/year)
+- KNN (highest accuracy k=11, 0.965, but less than predicted drafted players/year)
+- RFE (accuracy of 0.95 on average for different n_features)

 - Draft predictions showed a trend of improvement throughout the years.